pehringer/Booty/README.md

 ---
 # 16-Bit Registers
 #### Accumulator Register:
-- General purpose register.
-- Used for arithmetic and logic instructions.
+General purpose register.
+Also used for arithmetic and logic instructions.
 - ah = upper 8-bits.
 - al = lower 8-bits.
 ```